 A: With the exception of fingerprinting completion, yes, you may attend the new hire meeting.
 However, you must realize that without the completion of certain documents you will not be able to begin employment with Katy ISD.

-Q: Where do I have my service records or transcripts mailed?
+Q: Where do I have my transcripts mailed?

 A: Please mail your records to the following:

-Note — It is best if you have originals mailed to you and you forward to KISD.
-By having the transcripts sent directly to you from the university, you will know that the university has followed thru on your request for transcripts.
-When mailed straight from the university/district, you do not know if they were actually sent to us.
+Note — It is best if you have originals mailed to you and you forward to Katy ISD.
+By having the transcripts sent directly to you from the university, you will know that the university has followed through on your request for transcripts.
+When mailed straight to Katy ISD, you do not know if they were actually sent to us.

 Q: I am a current substitute/bus driver/crossing guard and have been hired to be a teacher/paraprofessional.
 Will I need to complete all of the New Hire paperwork?